 Ultherapy uses ultrasound energy to directly stimulate collagen production by changing the temperature under the skin.
 Collagen is a protein normally found in the skin and is responsible for keeping the skin tight.
 Ultherapy is non-invasive, but results can be mixed and typically last under one year.

 Thread lift surgery involves physically lifting up the layer just deep to the skin with suture material and tying it down in place.
-In doing so, collagen production is stimulated in the areas of suture which helps tighten the skin even further.
+In doing so, collagen production is stimulated in the areas of the suture which helps tighten the skin even further.
 Thread lift is a relatively low-risk procedure in experienced hands with minimal recovery time.
-Thread lift, however, can only lift the skin a few millimeters, so the results are less dramatic than regular facelift surgery, and the results only last up to one year.
-Bunching of the skin can occur by the ears.
+A thread lift, however, can only lift the skin a few millimeters, so the results are less dramatic than regular facelift surgery, and the results only last up to one year.
+Bunching of the skin can occur in the ears.

 Traditionally a facelift was considered to be more for women.
 Now, as predictable and natural facelift results are obtained using deep plane approaches, men are seeking male facelifts.

 There are a few nuances that need to be considered in male facelift surgery, including:

 The best plastic surgeons understand the specifics of what makes a male facelift different from a female facelift.